Limited functionality available

 Google embraced the zero-trust concept, an innovative security model that eliminates network-based trust, Srinivas says, instead applying access controls to applications based on user identity and the status of their devices, regardless of their network location.

 Google’s zero-trust security strategy treats every single network request as if it came from the internet.
 It applies context-aware access policies to clues such as user identity, device attributes, session information, IP address, and context of the access request itself, collected in real time by a device inventory service.
 A globally distributed reverse proxy server protects the target server, encrypts traffic to protect data in transmission, and acts as a sophisticated rules engine that determines access rights based on the user and device’s context, such as whether it is fully patched.
-Every access request is subject to authentication, authorization, and encryption.
-To protect against phishing, the company—working with the industry in the FIDO Alliance standards organization—developed and deployed a new form of cryptographic hardware two-factor authentication called Security Keys.32
+Every access request is subject to authentication, authorisation, and encryption.
+To protect against phishing, the company—working with the industry in the FIDO Alliance standards organisation—developed and deployed a new form of cryptographic hardware two-factor authentication called Security Keys.32

 Today, Google’s user- and device-centric security workflow allows authorized users to securely work from an untrusted network without the use of a VPN.
 The user experiences internal applications as if they were directly on the internet.
 Employees, contractors, and other users can have a seamless user-access experience from any location by simply typing in a web address—a process that dramatically reduces support burden.
 “To deliver on our goal of maintaining customer privacy and trust, we had to look beyond the status quo solutions, innovate, and take risks,” Srinivas says.
 “When we broke with tradition and changed the way we thought about our security infrastructure, it allowed us to develop a more effective way to protect data and systems.”